 Causes of Ovarian Cancer

-In most instances of ovarian cancer there is no identifiable cause is present; however, family history does play a role.
+In most instances of ovarian cancer, there is no identifiable cause; however, family history does play a role.

 Ovarian cancer has been linked with three hereditary syndromes.

 - Breast-ovarian syndrome is a mutation in a gene called BRCA1 that has been linked to an increased risk of both breast and ovarian cancer.
 Some women who have this mutation develop ovarian cancer.

 - Another mutation involving the BRCA2 gene increases the risk of ovarian cancer, but to a lesser degree.
 These mutations are hereditary, meaning that they can be passed from one generation to the next.

 Clues that may indicate the presence of these mutations include: